Meet Sheryl L. Pierre, PhD

-Dr. Sheryl Pipe has been combining her career interests in psychology, education and animal welfare since graduate school.
-She earned her doctoral degree in Clinical and School Psychology from Hofstra University and participated in a school psychology internship at the Milestone School for Child Development—a special education preschool in Brooklyn, NY.
+Dr. Sheryl Pierre is a licensed clinical psychologist.
+She has been combining her career interests in psychology, education and animal welfare since graduate school.
+Dr. Pierre earned her doctoral degree in Clinical and School Psychology from Hofstra University and participated in a school psychology internship at the Milestone School for Child Development—a special education preschool in Brooklyn, NY.
 She was a clinical psychology intern at the Hofstra University Student Counseling Center—where she went on to become an on-call crisis intervention counselor for the university.

-Dr. Pipe joined Dakhari Psychological Services, LLC in 2012.
-Her interests include working with adolescents and young adults, helping them to build skills to better navigate the changes and decisions required throughout this important stage of life.
-Her specialized experience has honed her skills in working with clients in crisis situations, members of the LGBTQIA+ community, and those requiring intensive therapy within the home, and those who would benefit from traditional outpatient services.
+Dr. Pierre’s interests include working with adolescents and young adults, helping them to build skills to better navigate the changes and decisions required throughout this important stage of life.
+Her specialized experience has honed her skills in working with clients in crisis situations, members of the LGBTQIA+ community, those requiring intensive therapy within the home, and those who would benefit from traditional outpatient services.

 Dr. Pierre incorporates research supported treatment approaches, including Cognitive-Behavioral Therapy (CBT), Behavioral Modification Training, as well as Exposure and Response Prevention for the treatment of Obsessive Compulsive Disorder.
 Sessions actively focus on building a variety of skills and promoting their effective use in daily life.
 Dr. Pierre teaches healthy interventions to help individuals improve communication within relationships, develop healthy thinking patterns, build behavioral and emotional management tools, and better manage the stress and demands of social life, academics, work, and family.